 It’s been one year since the children escaped from Grace Fields and life hasn’t gotten any easier.
 If they are discovered they will be eaten, but they too need to eat.
 Disguised as demons, they search for food!

 Emma, Ray, Don, and Gilda have been going into demon towns in search of food, but rarely come back with much to show for it.
-The kids are having to be careful with their rations and while they talk a good game, it’s starting to show just how hungry and tired they are.
-Emma is even starting to second guess whether she made the right decision is freeing everyone.
+The kids have to be careful with their rations and while they talk a good game, it’s starting to show just how hungry and tired they are.
+Emma is even starting to second guess whether she made the right decision in freeing everyone.

 Ray points out that he would be dead if she hadn’t.
 He doesn’t regret the decision and neither do any of the children.
 Tomorrow is another day.
 They will find food, they will find a way to survive.
 This time, Thoma and Lannion ask to come with them as they have a technique for catching the goowee creatures.
 After they manage to catch a bunch, they head into town to get more supplies.

-Once there, Thoma and Lannion bump into a couple of demons who are actively searching for the missing children in hopes of saving their own children.
-Human meat is the only thing that will stop the degradation.
-The children run for their lives and luckily those two demons were the only ones to notice.
+Once there, Thoma and Lannion bump into a couple of demons who are actively searching for the missing children in hopes of saving their own child.
+Human meat is the only thing that will stop the degradation that has set in.
+The children ran for their lives and luckily those two demons were the only ones to notice.